ucb-art/craft2-chip/README.md

 ## Submodules and Subdirectories

-The submodules and subdirectories for the project template are organized as follows.
+The submodules and subdirectories for craft2-chip are organized as follows.

  * rocket-chip - contains code for the RocketChip generator and Chisel HDL
  * testchipip - contains the serial adapter and associated verilog and C++ code
  * verisim - directory in which Verilator simulations are compiled and run
  * vsim - directory in which Synopsys VCS simulations are compiled and run
  * bootrom - sources for the first-stage bootloader included in the Boot ROM
- * src/main/scala - scala source files for your project go here
+ * src/main/scala - scala source files specific to craft

 ## Creating your own project